-7 Haedar Nashir, Muhammadiyah Gerakan Pembaruan (Yogyakarta: Suara Muhammadiyah, 2010), p.
-144-146.
+7 Haedar Nashir, Muhammadiyah Gerakan Pembaruan (Yogyakarta: Suara Muhammadiyah,

 8 Alfian, Muhammadiyah the Political Behavior of a Muslim Modernist Organization Under Dutch Colonialism, (Yogyakarta: Gadjah Mada University Press, 1989), p.
-5.

-9 Achmad Jainuri, Ideologi Kaum Reformis: Melacak Pandangan Keagamaan Muhammadiyah Periode Awal (Surabaya: LPAM, 2002), p.
-101.

-10 John L. Pollock and Joseph Cruz, Contemporary Theories of Knowledge (Lanham and Oxford: Rowman and Littlefield Publishers, 1999), p.
-152.

-fundamental difference between knowledge and science.
-The former is more general and based on daily experiences, while the latter is specific with the feature of systematic, logical, scientific, and can be validated.
-Thus, epistemology discusses the nature of science, and science as a process is the effort of systematic and logical thoughts to find truth principles on the object of science.
+5. 9 Achmad Jainuri, Ideologi Kaum Reformis: Melacak Pandangan Keagamaan Muhammadiyah Periode Awal (Surabaya: LPAM, 2002), p.
+101. 10 John L. Pollock and Joseph Cruz, Contemporary Theories of Knowledge (Lanham and Oxford: Powraga and Littlefold Publishers, 1909), p.
+152 fundamental difference between knowledge and science.
+The former is more general and based on daily experiences, while the latter is specific with the feature of systematic, logical, scientific, and can be validated.11 Thus, epistemology discusses the nature of science, and science as a process is the effort of systematic and rational thoughts to find truth principles on the object of science.
 What is the object of science?
 To what extent does the truth can be achieved?
-Which truth can be achieved in a science: objective truth, subjective truth, absolute truth, or relative truth?
-Some epistemological questions can be provided here: What is the origin of our knowledge?
+Which truth can be achieved in a science: objective truth, subjective truth, absolute truth, or relative truth?12 Some epistemological questions can be provided here: What is the origin of our knowledge?
 How do we know that we have knowledge?
 How do we differentiate between knowledge and opinion?
 What is the pattern of knowledge?
 How do we gain knowledge?
-What are the truth and falsehood?
-The system of the system of the pattern of the system of the system of the pattern of the pattern of the system of the pattern of the pat
+What are the truth and falsehood?13